isomerpages/moe-marsilingpri/_distinctive-programmes/Learning for Life Programme/Green Citizenship.md

 Marsilians learn about the various types of materials that can be recycled and the avenues for them to continue their efforts beyond school.</p>
 <p>They are also encouraged to share&nbsp;what they have learnt with family
-members as eco-stewards who&nbsp; spread the green message beyond the school community.</p>
+members as eco-stewards who&nbsp;spread the green message beyond the school community.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/LLP_Green_Citizenship_2___Sustainability_Challenge_Table.png">